Introduction

 EH1 3YY

-All requests will be reviewed by a Reclosure Panel composed of members of staff with expertise in Freedom of Information and Data Protection and other specialists, and chaired by an NRS senior manager.
+All requests will be reviewed by a Reclosure and/or Takedown Panel.
+The Panel will be convened by NRS Information Governance, composed of members of NRS staff with expertise in Freedom of Information and Data Protection legislation, along with records and catalogue specialists, and chaired by the relevant NRS Information Asset Owner.
 Panel reviews will be based against the criteria set out below and will be completed within 30 working days of the request being received.
 The Panel will consider the issues and reach a recommendation on whether a record should be closed or remain open.
-The final decision on access, informed by the Panel’s recommendation, will be taken by the data controller of the
+The final decision on access, informed by the Panel’s recommendation, will be taken by the Record Owner of the record(s) in question.

-Request authors will then be informed of this decision and have the right to appealthis decision within 40 working days via the NRS complaints procedure.
+Request authors will then be informed of this decision and have the right to appeal this decision within 40 working days via the NRS complaints procedure.

 Conditions for Reclosure and Takedown

-- A record may have been opened/published online in error and its
+- A record may have been opened/published online in error and its reclosure/takedown is deemed necessary to correct this mistake.

 - The content of a record published online may be an infringement of copyright.